EAVi/Ninja/Ninja/data/LEVELREADME.txt

 	Ambient Blue - ""
 	Player Spawn X - Only required on the first level of the zone* Player Spawn Y - ""
+	Song - check the SFX/MUS folder to see what you like.

 	*The spawn position will not be read for any file that isn't the first level of the zone, but is still needed in the file